UBC-MDS/web_and_cloud_group_13/README.md

-# DSCI 525 Group 13 Project Daily Rain Fall in Australia
+# Predicting Daily Rainfall in Australia Group 13

 This group project is for the DSCI 525 Web and Cloud Computing course in the UBC Master of Data Science program 2021-2022